collapsed-stacks/startups/questions/1213/is-it-legal-to-take-info-from-other-sites-and-show-it-on-your-site.md

 - tagged: `legal`, `intellectual-property`, `web-development`
 - score: 5

-<p>I want to start a property search website.</p>
+I want to start a property search website.

-<p>But the problem is I don't have  information to show on the website.
+But the problem is I don't have  information to show on the website.
 So I was thinking of getting this info via scanning other sites and showing it on my site.
-But I will show  the guest where this information has come from and when they want to inquire I will redirect to  the source site.</p>
+But I will show  the guest where this information has come from and when they want to inquire I will redirect to  the source site.

-<p>I seen other sites like hotelscombined.com do this.
-But is this legal?</p>
+I seen other sites like hotelscombined.com do this.
+But is this legal?